mila-alex-cloud/Credit-Scoring-Project/README.md

 # Credit-Scoring-Project
-This project focuses on building a high-performance credit scoring model to predict the probability of clients default.
-The core challenge involved processing large-scale binned and coded banking data and engineering new features to capture credit discipline and debt burden.
+This project focuses on building a high-performance credit scoring model to predict the probability of client default.

 **The core challenges** involved:
 *   Managing memory efficiency using Dask for "lazy" computation.